 To develop models that correctly capture both the high Reynolds number behaviour of the spectrum, and the Reynolds-number dependence of the variance, we use data from boundary-layer, pipe and channel flows over a very wide range of Reynolds numbers $\{\Rt_i\}_{i=1}^{19}\subset[180,\,4.7\times10^4]$ (figure~\ref{fig:data}).
-In particular, we exploit the diagnostic power of the premultiplied spectrum, $f\phi_{p\!p}$, which more clearly separates inner- and outer-scale contributions than the conventional log–log representation.
-The inner-scaled spectrum is $\phi_{p\!p}^{+}= \phi_{p\!p}/\tau_{w}^{2}$, so the premultiplied form is $f\phi_{p\!p}^{+}$ and the variance is $\langle p_{w}^{2}\rangle^{+}=\int_{0}^{\infty}f\phi_{p\!p}^{+}\,\mathrm{d}\log f$.
-Superscript $(\cdot)^{+}$ denotes normalisation by the viscous length $\nu/u_\tau$ and the friction velocity $u_\tau$, while superscript $(\cdot)^{o}$ denotes normalisation by $\delta$, the 99\% boundary layer thickness or pipe/channel half-height, and $U_e$, the freestream velocity.
+In particular, we exploit the diagnostic power of the pre-multiplied spectrum, $f\phi_{pp}$, which more clearly separates inner- and outer-scale contributions than the conventional log-log representation.
+The inner-scaled spectrum is $\phi_{pp}^{+}= \phi_{pp}/\tau_{w}^{2}$, so the pre-multiplied form is ${f\phi_{pp}}^{+}$ and the variance is $\langle p_{w}^{2}\rangle^{+}=\int_{0}^{\infty}{f\phi_{pp}}^{+}\,\mathrm{d}\log f$.
+Superscript $(\cdot)^{+}$ denotes normalisation by the viscous length $\nu/u_\tau$, while superscript $(\cdot)^{o}$ denotes normalisation by $\delta$, the 99\% boundary layer thickness or pipe/channel half-height, and $U_e$, the freestream {or centreline} velocity .
 Frequency and period are related by $f=1/T$, while $T^{+}=Tu_\tau^{2}/\nu$ and $T^{o}=TU_{e}/\delta$ are the inner- and outer-scaled periods, respectively.
 The boundary-layer data are taken from highly-resolved large-eddy simulations (LES) \citep{eitel-amor_simulation_2014} and experiments \citep{fritsch_pressure_2020,fritsch_fluctuating_2022}; the pipe flow data are from the CICLoPE facility \citep{dacome_scaling_2025}; and the channel flow data are from DNS \citep{lee_direct_2015}.
 Further details on the data are given in Appendix A.